 The Bank considers a debt security to have low credit risk when its credit risk rating is equivalent to the globally understood definition of 'investment grade'.
-The Bank considers this to be Ba2 or higher (for Japanese corporates) and B1 or higher (for Global corporates) per Moody's.
+The Bank considers this to be Ba2 or higher (for Japanese corporates) and B1 or higher (for Global corporates).